 - 37. The Venue has been specifically developed to appeal and cater to a broad cross-section of the community including family groups with children. - 38.
-It is expected that demand from family groups will be greatest during lunch and dinner meal service periods, particularly on weekends and Public Holidays. - 39.
-Unaccompanied juveniles will not be permitted in the venue other than in circumstances permitted by the Act.
+It is expected that demand from family groups will be greatest during lunch and dinner meal service periods on weekends and Public Holidays. - 39.
+Unaccompanied juveniles will not be permitted in the Venue other than under circumstances permitted by the Act.